rrajsinghhada/Lip-Read/README.md

 ## Data

-To construct this model, I utilized videos of an individual articulating random words.
+To construct this model, I utilised videos of an individual articulating random words.
 Subsequently, I employed alignments to precisely annotate the spoken content, which served as training data for the model.

 ## Overview
 ___________________________________________________________________________